-- 78 This policy takes into account the following: - The UK General Data Protection Regulation (UK GDPR) - The Data Protection Act (DPA) 2018.

-- The Protection of Freedoms Act 2012 - Guidance published by the Information Commissioner's Office - Protection of biometric information of children in schools and colleges DfE March 2018 - Information Sharing Advice for Practitioners DfE July 2018.
+- 69 This policy takes into account the following: - The UK General Data Protection Regulation (UK GDPR) - The Data Protection Act (DPA) 2018. - The Protection of Freedoms Act 2012 - Guidance published by the Information Commissioner's Office - Information Sharing Advice for Practitioners DfE July 2018.